 Still reading!?
 You are dedicated.

 You’re right—it is expensive.
-If it weren’t for my experience with handmade instruments of several families I’d constantly be apologizing for my prices.
-Sometimes I still do; as it is, here I am explaining them;-).
+If it weren’t for my experience with handmade instruments I’d constantly be apologizing for my prices.
+Sometimes I still do; as it is, here I am explaining them!

-As I said above, my best advice for choosing an instrument is to first check the quality of materials and construction, then follow your sense of allure and delight as regards looks, sound, feel, and all the intangibles.
+Summarizing what I’ve said elsewhere, my best advice for choosing an instrument is to check the quality of materials and construction, then follow your sense of allure and delight as regards looks, sound, feel, and all the intangibles.

-Consider this ukulele, then, in the context of other (2017) prices: one third of a premium Swiss sewing machine; ~15% of a decently equipped Toyota Tacoma; a nice cruise on the Danube for one; a heat pump (installation extra); a well equipped 15″ Macbook Pro with a pro-level photo printer; and so on with comparisons more pertinent to your life.
+Consider this ukulele, then, in the context of other (2017) prices: one third of a premium Swiss sewing machine; 15-20% of a nice Harley-Davidson Electra Glide or basic Toyota Tacoma; a nice (but not extravagant) trip to Europe for one; a small heat pump (installation extra); a well equipped 15″ Macbook Pro with a pro-level photo printer; and so on with comparisons more pertinent to your life.
 Don’t rush, let it ferment.
 Does the uke keep bubbling back up, or does it fade?

 It is largely due to the vast number of ukes that cost from $25 to $200.
 Against that backdrop, a $500 uke sounds like a very high end instrument, and some music stores present them as such.
 A $4000-$9,000 ukulele—much less $20,000—Inconceivable!

-…until you explore fine handmade instruments a bit further.
-We won’t even consider the violin world; here are examples of fine mandolins and guitars:
+…until you explore fine instruments a bit further.
+We won’t even consider the violin world; here are examples of quality mandolins and guitars:

 - F5 mandolin by Lynn Dudenbostel – $23,000 (2016, used).
 The simpler 1A model costs around half.
 Gilchrist, Nugget, Monteleone, and others are similar.

-- East Indian rosewood/spruce (or cedar) classical guitar from Jeffrey Elliott – starts at $19,000 (2016).
-12 year wait list, dealers own many of the wait list positions and mark Jeff’s prices up from there.
+- East Indian rosewood/spruce (or cedar) classical guitar from Jeffrey Elliott – starts at $19,000 (2016)…but there is a 12 year wait list and no new orders are being taken.
+Dealers own all the remaining wait list positions and mark Jeff’s prices up by 50% to 100%.

 There are of course fine instruments that cost much less than these well known US makers (with numerous factors affecting the price), but instruments between $10,000 and $30,000 are common from fine makers and dealers.
 Visit Guitar Salon International, which carries a range of instruments both handmade and factory.
-Venture then to Jeffrey Elliott, Lynn Dudenbostel, Stephen Marchione, John Monteleone, Kathy Wingert, and beyond for further delights.
-Such inspiring work, and window shopping is free!
+Venture then to Jeffrey Elliott, Lynn Dudenbostel, Stephen Marchione, John Monteleone, Kathy Wingert, and beyond; such inspiring work, and window shopping is free!

-Now: here’s an even bigger surprise when you first encounter it: most of these instruments sell to folks of relatively ordinary means.
-Back in the 90’s someone at a bluegrass festival lent me his $20,000 mandolin to perform in an impromptu band–he felt my $1000 vintage Gibson wasn’t up to the task.
-I was stunned, but later realized that there were many valuable instruments gathered round the evening campfires, and resting in tents and VW vans all around the meadow.
+Here’s an even bigger surprise when you first encounter it: most of these instruments sell to folks of mostly ordinary means.
+Back in the 90’s someone at a bluegrass festival lent me his $10,000 mandolin to perform in an impromptu band–he felt my $1000 vintage Gibson wasn’t up to the task.
+I was stunned, but later realized that there were numerous valuable instruments gathered round the evening campfires and resting in tents and campers all around the meadow.
+I’ve played several $200,000+ mandolins at festivals (that’s not a typo!), though that clearly leaves the realm of “ordinary means”!

-Underpinning these prices are forces from simple economics to our views about life:
+Underpinning these prices are forces grounded in the nature of highly detailed work, and in our views about life:

-- On the maker side: without resorting to factory methods, eight to fifteen premium instruments per year is a full plate for a luthier working alone.
-(Some manage to do more, but I personally suspect they use elves).
-I work ~250 hours a month, and my baseline instrument had $6-700 of material expense in 2016.
-Then factor in the cost of shop space and overhead, marketing, wholesale discounts if selling through a dealer, business insurances and taxes, shipping, health care, and so forth–you can do the math.
+- On the maker side: without resorting to factory methods, four to maybe fifteen premium instruments per year is a full plate for a luthier working alone.
+(Some manage to do more, but I personally suspect they use droids).
+I work 250+ hours a month, and my baseline instrument had $6-700 of material expense in 2016.
+Factor in the cost of shop space and overhead, marketing, wholesale discounts if selling through a dealer, business insurances and taxes, shipping, health care, and so forth–you can do the math.

-- On the buyer side: some players–at some point in their life–decide that the joy of a fine instrument will probably be at least as worthwhile as a car down payment or big vacation…and will last a lifetime (more, actually).
-And heck, in the ukulele world one can have the finest high G, low G, and baritone ukes imaginable and still feel positively frugal around a friend with a Fleta guitar;-).
+- On the buyer side: some players–at some point in their life–decide that the joy of a fine instrument is at least as worthwhile as a car down payment or big vacation…and will last a lifetime (more, actually).
+And heck, in the ukulele world one can have the finest high G, low G, and baritone ukes imaginable and still feel positively frugal around a friend with an Elliott or Dudenbostel!

 So there is the briefest intro to custom lutherie pricing.
 Perhaps now (like me) you will be amazed at the prices of great ukes for altogether different reasons.